awslabs/aws-orbit-workbench/installation/deploy-steps.markdown

 permalink: deploy-steps
 ---

-# Steps to deploy AWS Orbit Workbench
+# Steps to Deploy AWS Orbit Workbench
 This page outlines the steps to deploy an AWS Orbit Workbench.
 The workbench source code is found in the [AWS Labs github repository](https://github.com/awslabs/aws-orbit-workbench/).
 <br><br>